rchetansinh/c_programing-/README.md

-# c_programing- For commit ig git we have to do
+# c_programing- For commit in git we have to do

 #git add 1.c
 git commit -m "for test"